ansible/molecule/doc/source/verifier.rst

 Goss is a bit different than the other verifiers.
 The test files must exist on the system executing ``goss validate``.
-Molecule executes a test playbook which is responsible for installing goss, and distributing tests to the appropriate ansible hosts/groups.
+Molecule executes a test playbook which is responsible for installing Goss, and distributing tests to the appropriate ansible hosts/groups.

 Example files are created with ``molecule init --verifier goss``.